CS-433/cs-433-project-2-layers-slayers/README.md

 - helpers : *contains functions to help with the submission format of AIcrowd*
 - Imaging : *contains all the functions related to image data processing (more details below)*
 - MachineLearning : *contains all the functions and classes related to the implemented models (more details below)*

+## Code organization
+Imaging
+- The Imaging library contains functions to load the images in tensor format and some functions for the data processing (cropping, splitting in train/validation sets, etc.).
+It also contains functions that analyses predictions visually.
+- The features sub-module contains the data enhancement functions for rotations and flipping, and for the filters.

+MachineLearning
+- The MachineLearning library is divided into three sub-modules : model, training and validation
+- The model sub-module contains all the model classes (torch.nn.module) used in the project
+- The validation sub-module contains functions to measure the efficiency of a model, as well as functions returning predictions
+- The training sub-module contains the training functions